Thomas Tomkinson: Life

-Tomkinson visited London and met Lodowicke Muggleton on Mayday 1662.
+Tomkinson visited London, where he met Lodowicke Muggleton on Mayday 1662.
 He returned to Staffordshire and married, Ann, shortly afterwards.
 He converted a sizeable number of family, friends and neighbours to the new faith, enough to make himself a nuisance to the parish authorities.
 He said he managed to keep the peace only "through a little money and friendship".
 On 9 December 1664 he was blessed by Lodowicke Muggleton.
-In 1674 he found himself in serious trouble on account of his beliefs and, to evade arrest, contemplated emigrating to New England but was talked out of it by Muggleton.
+In 1674 he found himself in serious trouble on account of his beliefs and, to evade arrest, contemplated emigrating to the New England Colonies.
+He was talked out of it by Muggleton.

 Around 1680 he moved permanently to London.
 It is unclear how he made his living.
 Part of the time he followed Muggleton's trade of tailoring but he also had plans to wholesale cheese and butter in the capital.
 He still signed his writings, however, as from Sladehouse.
 On 10 July 1684, Thomas and Ann's daughter, Anne, was blessed by Lodowicke Muggleton.

-Lodowicke Muggleton died in 1698 and Tomkinson is credited by Professor Lamont as "the man who prevented the religion from imploding after Muggleton's death" which is what Muggleton himself thought would happen.
+Lodowicke Muggleton died in 1698 and Tomkinson is credited by Professor William M. Lamont as "the man who prevented the religion from imploding after Muggleton's death" which is what Muggleton himself thought would happen.
 He is thus crucial to how a small sect survived.
 Tomkinson was Muggleton's literary executor, preparing and editing Muggleton's autobiographical "Acts of the Witnesses" leaving out some of the more contested astronomical assertions.
 Tomkinson is quite open in his introduction as to the deletions he made.